soreau/bbgtkwin/README.md

 Copyright (C) 2025 by Andrew Ziem.
 All rights reserved.
 See [LICENSE](LICENSE) for license information.

-Special thanks to @soylent-io for work to keep BleachBit running on Windows.
+Special thanks to @soylent-io and @soreau for their work to keep BleachBit running on Windows.